 % Asians vs. Western behavior

 In the past, social science and tourism studies focused extensively on Western tourist behavior in other countries.
 Recently, however, with the rise of Chinese outbound tourism, both academic researchers and businesses have decided to study Chinese tourist behavior.
 Explaining this increase, \cite{sun2017} analyzed the number of studies related to Chinese tourists from 2001 to 2012 and found a steady increase until 2007, followed by the rapid growth of Chinese tourism studies.
 This increase in Chinese tourist behavior research resulted in several studies focusing on only the behavior of this subset of tourists.
-To this day, studies and analyses specifically comparing Asian and Western tourists are scarce, and even less the number of studies explicitly comparing Chinese and Western tourists.
+To this day, studies and analyses specifically comparing Asian and Western tourists are scarce, and even fewer are the number of studies explicitly comparing Chinese and Western tourists.
 One example is a study by \cite{choi2000}, who found that Western tourists visiting Hong Kong are satisfied more with room quality, while Asians are satisfied with the value for money.
 Another study by \cite{bauer1993changing} found that Westerners prefer hotel health facilities.
 At the same time, Asian tourists were more inclined to enjoy the Karaoke facilities of hotels.
 Both groups tend to have high expectations for the overall facilities.
 Another study done by \cite{kim2000} found that American tourists were found to be individualistic and motivated by novelty.
 In contrast, Japanese tourists were collectivist and motivated by prestige and family, with an escape from routine and increased knowledge as a common motivator.

 One thing to note with the above Asian vs. Western analyses is that they were performed before 2000 and that they are not Chinese specific but study Asian people in general.
 Meanwhile, the current Chinese economy boom is increasing the influx of tourists of this nation.
 The resulting increase in marketing and the creation of guided tours for Chinese tourists could have created a difference in tourists' perceptions and expectations.
-In turn, if we follow the definition of satisfaction by \cite{hunt1975}, that change in expectations could have influenced their satisfaction factors when traveling.
+In turn, if we follow the definition of satisfaction in \cite{hunt1975}, then change in expectations could have influenced their satisfaction factors when traveling.
 Another note is that these studies were performed with questionnaires in places where it would be easy to locate tourists, i.e., airports.
 However, our study of online reviews takes the data that the hotel customers uploaded themselves.
 This data makes the analysis unique in exploring their behavior compared with Western tourists via factors that are not considered in most other studies.
 Furthermore, our study is unique in observing the customers in the specific environment of high-level hospitality in Japan.

 More recent studies have surfaced as well.
 A cross-country study \cite[][]{FRANCESCO201924} using posts from U.S.A. citizens, Italians, and Chinese tourists, determined using a text link analysis that customers from different countries indeed have a different perception and emphasis of a few predefined hotel attributes.
 According to their results, U.S.A. customers perceive cleanliness and quietness most positively.
 In contrast, Chinese customers perceive budget and restaurant above other attributes.
 Another couple of studies \cite[][]{JIA2020104071, HUANG2017117} analyze differences between Chinese and U.S. tourists using text mining techniques and more massive datasets, although in a restaurant context.

-These last three articles focus on U.S.A. culture, while our study focuses on Western culture.
+These last three studies focus on the U.S.A. culture, whereas our study focuses on the Western culture.
 Another difference with our study is that of the context of the study.
-The first study \cite[][]{FRANCESCO201924} was done with the context of tourists from three countries staying in hotels across the world.
-The second one chose restaurant reviews from the U.S.A. and Chinese tourists eating in three countries in Europe.
-The third is analyzing restaurants in Bejing.
+The first study \cite[][]{FRANCESCO201924} was done within the context of tourists from three countries staying in hotels across the world.
+The second study chose restaurant reviews from the U.S.A. and Chinese tourists eating in three countries in Europe.
+The third study analyzed restaurants in Beijing.